enbuscadenombre/beautiful-jekyll/bio.md

 September 2011, 22 years.
 What a great summer that had been.
 Once I broke free from the pressure of the final exams, I had only wanted to run away from physics.
 A task in which I meritoriously succeed, mostly under the sun and sometimes by side the moon. _"Physics is nice, but not convincingly nice."_ I would have proudly said by that time.
 However, driven by the necessity of making myself a more desirable working tool I decided to enroll in a postgraduate of Quantum Technology and Quantum Information.

-April 2012, still 22. _"I could be a great Farmer, I love living outside, in contact with Nature, and I don't love almost failing Quantum Field Theory for a second time."_ My Facebook friends found this quite funny, while I was only worried about my future.
+April 2012, still 22. _"I could be a great Farmer, I like living outside, in contact with Nature, and I don't like almost failing Quantum Field Theory for a second time."_ My Facebook friends found this quite funny, while I was only worried about my future.

 July 2012, 23.
 Somehow I ended up applying for a PhD grant, and opposite feelings fought inside me. _"I have to try at least, this might well be the last chance before leaving the academic path forever.
 Besides, in the unlikely situation that I am awarded the grant, the period for the first renewal is only 6 months, I can always quit afterwards."_ I was telling my good friend, and also physics adept, Xabi.
 Excited and scared, as you can see.